16 June | AGILE Workshop: Uncertain Geodata: Bias, Missingness & GeoAI

 Artificial Intelligence methods are now a familiar part of the landscape of GIScience, but it remains vital that researchers deeply understand their datasets.
 Biases, missing data, and uncertainty are routine characteristics of geospatial data, presenting both opportunities and risks for insight.
 Understanding and handling these features appropriately is an essential skill for GIS researchers, whether working with GeoAI or more traditional analytic approaches.

 New at AGILE this year, the Uncertain Geodata workshop will bring together researchers to address issues of data quality in its broadest sense.
-We intend to set an agenda for data quality issues in GIscience, gather perspectives from experts and practitioners, and share skills to improve our collective expertise on this timely issue.
-The programme will feature a panel discussion with leading researchers including Professors Ana Basiri and Chris Brunsdon, as well as an opportunity to contribute perspectives to a collaborative summary and comment article to be published following the workshop (all contributors will be acknowledged).
+We intend to set an agenda for data quality issues in GIScience, gather perspectives from experts and practitioners, and share skills to improve our collective expertise on this timely issue.
+The programme will feature a panel discussion with leading researchers including Professors Ana Basiri, Chris Brunsdon and Tuuli Toivonen, as well as an opportunity to contribute perspectives to a collaborative commentary on the state of the field.
+The intention is to seek publication for this commentary after the workshop.

 Call for abstracts